tarteel101/Shell-Design/README.md

 ## Overview

 This project is a simple custom shell program that works as a command-line interface, allowing users to run commands and interact with the system.
 The shell can handle multiple commands, execute them, and manage processes efficiently.

 It can be operated in two modes:

  - Interactive Mode:
   Users type commands directly, and the shell executes them immediately.

 - Batch Mode:
  Commands are read from a file and executed automatically.

 The shell uses key system features like creating processes (fork()), running programs (execvp()), and waiting for tasks to finish (wait()).
 It also includes error handling to guide users when something goes wrong.

-This project helps demonstrate how operating systems manage commands, processes, and user interaction.

 ---